 |Profile limit per account||7||5||5||5|

-Disney+'s trial period is shorter than Netflix's, but that won't be nearly as big a deciding factor for most of us as opposed to the high number of concurrent streams and user profiles.
-Netflix's five-profile limit has been a huge limitation for larger families, and Disney+ allowing for seven profiles gives families more breathing room rather than forcing the kids to all share a single Kids profile.
+Neither Disney Plus nor Netflix currently offers a free trial period, but that won't be nearly as big a deciding factor for most of us instead of the high number of concurrent streams and user profiles.
+Netflix's five-profile limit has been a huge limitation for larger families.
+Disney Plus allows for seven profiles, which gives families more breathing room rather than forcing the kids to all share a single Kids profile.

 |iOS & iPadOS||✔️||✔️|